 Use Proper Restraints in Vehicles

 Vehicle accidents are a leading cause of traumatic head injuries, especially when victims were not properly secured.
 Use safety equipment as advised.
-For example, all children up to two years old should be riding rear-facing child seats.
+All children up to two years old should be riding in rear-facing child seats, and all passengers should be wearing seatbelts at all times while the vehicle is in operation.